Donbosiks/point/readme.md

 # About project

 This is a small 3 page project that aims to make point counting easier for the class.
+You can get updates from [github](https://github.com/Donbosiks/point)

 ## Installation
 To install the project, you will have to install several dependencies